 Offering the most coverage, this cut is ideal for horses with unclipped necks, which get sweaty during rides and need to cool out completely.

-These two pieces of apparel are often used like coolers, but they actually have slightly different purposes.
+These two types of sheets are often used like coolers but have slightly different purposes.

 Dress Sheet